willemolding/holochain-battleship/README.md

 This is an educational example of peer-to-peer interactions usign Holochain.
 Battleship makes a great example as it requires some interesting mechanics including:

-- Keeping your own board layout secret, but immutable in the local chain
+- Making use of the local chain to commit a board layout while keeping it secret
 - Sending and responding to guesses using messaging
 - Validation of game rules to prevent cheating
-- Keeping a validated record of all game results in the shared DHT
+- Keeping a validated record of all game actions in the shared DHT

+## Design

 ## Getting Started